Whooper swan far from home spotted in the Yukon - Yukon News

 Jantunen said in his experience, the Yukon has a very good and respectful birding community that he doesn’t worry about disturbing the birds he publishes the locations of.

-He said there is some friendly competition among birders building up their “life lists” or the total number of species they have seen.
+He said there’s some friendly competition among birders building up their “life lists” or the total number of species they have seen.
 Some people got to add whooper swan to their list as Eckhart said some online posts about the whooper swan led to a small influx of birders.

 The whooper swan is no longer in the M’Clintock Bay area and questions remain as to how it got to North America and where it is going now.